charlpcronje/dev.docs.cronje.me/src/js/vue/quasar/commandList.md

 ## Run

-This command is used to run commands supplied by the [App Extensions](/app-extensions/introduction) that you've installed into your project folder.
+This command is used to run commands supplied by the `App` `Extensions/app-extensions/introduction` that you've installed into your project folder.

 ```bash
 quasar run -h